-So when my husband was building a bigger barn for them, he asked if I’d like them to have a loft bed.
+When my husband was building a bigger barn for them, he asked if I’d like them to have a loft bed.
 My eyes lit up, and I was so excited.
-But not nearly as excited as my goat children were.
+However, not nearly as excited as my goat children were.
 They have enjoyed it daily ever since.

 This leads us to this post.
 I’m going to share with you how we built a small ‘goat cabin’ with a loft bed for absolutely no money.